-We have been running these guided Outlander Tours for twelve years now, and are delighted at their success.
-As well as 'Outlander sites', we put the books into context and explore a little of what life was like for a Highlander in the 18th century.
+We have been running these guided Outlander Tours for over twenty years now, and are delighted at their success.
+As well as 'Outlander sites', we put the story into context and explore a little of what life was like for a Highlander in the 18th century.

-We include a few places not associated with the books - historic places that consistently delight our clients: Rosslyn Chapel, the brochs at Glenelg, Glencoe and the Isle of Skye.
+We include a few places not associated with the story - historic places that consistently delight our clients: the brochs at Glenelg, Glencoe and the Isle of Skye.

-Each tour is for a maximum of seven people, travelling in a nine seater minibus.
+Each tour is for a maximum of six people, travelling in a nine seater vehicle.

 Arrival Dates are as follows:

 If you are a group of three or more looking for an Outlander Tour and there is no space available for your chosen dates, please email us at firstname.lastname@example.org and we will see if we can lay on another tour or else arrange a trip just for your group.

 The general outline of the tours is as follows...